SecOpsPete/cybersecurity-tools/ssh-key-authentication-lab/README.md

 ## ✅ Summary

-Whether you're using Azure or VirtualBox, you now have hands-on experience creating and using SSH key pairs for secure remote access.
-SSH keys are a security best practice and a foundational skill for cloud, DevOps, and cybersecurity professionals.
+Whether you're using Azure or VirtualBox, this lab has walked you through securely accessing a remote Linux machine using SSH key authentication.
+This method is a foundational best practice for cybersecurity, DevOps, and system administration professionals.

-> 🔐 **SSH key authentication improves both security and convenience for server access.**
+> 🔐 **SSH key authentication improves both security and convenience over traditional passwords.**

 ---